A cone theorem for nef curves: Introduction

 The main point is to show that finitely many curves will suffice.
 In fact, all we need to know is that we obtain only finitely many different Mori fiber spaces as we vary $D$.
-The theorems of \cite{bchm06} give us the needed finiteness so long as we work within a finite-dimensional space of real Weil divisors.
-In order to apply this theorem, we work in a small neighborhood of $D$ first, and then extend to a global result using compactness.
+Previous work has relied upon boundedness of log Fano varieties.
+We will instead use the finiteness of minimal models proved in \cite{bchm06}.
+The unusual condition on the accumulation of rays in Theorem \ref{firsttheorem} arises from the fact that we need to perturb $K_{X} + \Delta$ by an ample divisor $A$ in order to use the techniques of \cite{bchm06}.

-I would like to thank J.~M\textsuperscript{c}Kernan for his extensive advice and support, and C.~Araujo for helpful comments on an earlier version.
+I would like to thank J.~M\textsuperscript{c}Kernan for his extensive advice and support and C.~Araujo for helpful comments on an earlier version.